v-espitalier/reproduced_papers/QORC/README.md

 In the precedent graph, bunching was manually disabled when the condition `n_photons * n_photons < n_modes` was met, to ensure more precise calculations.
 The results obtained are comparable to those reported in the reference paper.

-Graph comparing the quantum reservoir computing (QRC) method with the classical Random Fourier Features (RFF) method, a fast approximation of the Radial Basis Function (RBF) kernel.
-For the QRC, the number of photons is fixed at 3, as specified in the reference paper.
+Graph comparing the quantum optical reservoir computing (QORC) method with the classical Random Fourier Features (RFF) method, a fast approximation of the Radial Basis Function (RBF) kernel.
+For the QORC, the number of photons is fixed at 3, as specified in the reference paper.

 ![MNIST quantum reservoir versus RFF](results/graph_qorc_vs_rff.png)